TomKostler/ToeplitzVisualization/README.md

 <img src="ReadmeRecordings/ToeplitzScreenRec-SimulationAlterCircle.gif" width="250" height="160">

-* "TSP": This Strategy sets random points on the canvas and then finds a route through them to order them.
+* "TSP": This Strategy sets random points on the canvas in order to connect and order them.
 This is done with the Travelling Salesman Problem (TSP) - heuristic "Nearest Neighbor Insertion" in $O(n^2)$

 <img src="ReadmeRecordings/toeplitzScreenRec-SimulationTSP.gif" width="250" height="160">

 ## Algorithm for finding squares on interpolated curves
 After calculating the maximum distance two points can have on the curve, the algo traverses the Bézier-splines of the whole curve and checks for squares $\leq$ the found maximum distance.
-Continuing with finding "candidate-points" for a specific reference point and distance d, the algo checks these candidates recursively with backtracking in order to find squares.
+Continuing with finding "candidate-points" for a specific reference point and distance, the algo checks these candidates recursively with backtracking in order to find squares.

 ### Optimisations
 #### Inferring
 If the curve is split into many Bézier-splines, the process of finding squares can take a long time.
-In order to shorten the wait-time for users, the algo uses "inferring" to make the steps, in which it is traversing the curves, bigger or smaller respectively:
+In order to shorten the calculation time, the algo uses "inferring" to make the steps, in which it is traversing the curves, bigger or smaller respectively:

 When the temporal derivative of the distance from the currently considered point to the reference point increases, the steps also increase linearly.
 When the derivative decreases, the steps decrease exponentially (since the probability of finding a good point is immediately increased), thus leveraging the continuity property of the curves.